Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level

 However, these aforementioned papers do not consider the interaction and negotiation between the fleet operator and customers.
 That is, the reaction of customers is not incorporated into the vehicle routing problem solved by the fleet operator.
 Considering that the fleet operator and incentive-aware customers need to work cooperatively to exploit the time flexibility, neglecting the customers' reaction is not appropriate in practice.
 To this end, the research gap is bridged by our paper.

-To tackle the difficulties in the solution process of vehicle routing problem solved by the fleet operator, numerous papers have proposed a set of algorithms \cite{yildiz2019provably,estrada2019biased,dayarian2016adaptive,luo2015service,rahimi2015fleet,larrain2019exact,neves2020multi,dayarian2015branch,athanasopoulos2013efficient,mohamed2019benders}.
-The provided solution algorithms can be roughly classified as two categories, \textit{a)} the heuristics approaches\cite{estrada2019biased,dayarian2016adaptive,rahimi2015fleet} such as search based algorithm\cite{dayarian2016adaptive,estrada2019biased,luo2015service}, and learning based heuristics method\cite{rahimi2015fleet}; \textit{b)} the exact methods such as branch and cut method\cite{larrain2019exact,neves2020multi}, branch and price method\cite{dayarian2015branch,athanasopoulos2013efficient}, column and row generation method\cite{yildiz2019provably}, and Benders decomposition method\cite{mohamed2019benders}.
+To tackle the difficulties in the vehicle routing problem solved by the fleet operator, numerous papers have proposed a set of algorithms \cite{yildiz2019provably,estrada2019biased,dayarian2016adaptive,luo2015service,rahimi2015fleet,larrain2019exact,neves2020multi,dayarian2015branch,athanasopoulos2013efficient,mohamed2019benders}.
+The provided solution algorithms can be roughly classified as two categories, \textit{a)} the heuristics approaches\cite{estrada2019biased,dayarian2016adaptive,rahimi2015fleet} such as search based algorithm\cite{dayarian2016adaptive,estrada2019biased,luo2015service}, and learning based heuristics method\cite{nazari2018reinforcement,lu2019learning}; \textit{b)} the exact methods such as branch and cut method\cite{larrain2019exact,neves2020multi}, branch and price method\cite{dayarian2015branch,athanasopoulos2013efficient}, column and row generation method\cite{yildiz2019provably}, and Benders decomposition method\cite{mohamed2019benders}.
 In \cite{estrada2019biased}, a metaheuristic approach is proposed to find low-cost solution, which includes both the transportation costs and the cost of the price discounts offered.
-To determine a distribution plan to visit a set of customers, Larrain et al. \cite{larrain2019exact} embed the new families of valid inequalities within the framework of branch and bound to improve its performance.
-However, there are still some limitations associated with these solution approach.
+To determine a distribution plan to visit a set of customers, Larrain et al. \cite{larrain2019exact} embed a new family of valid inequalities within the framework of branch and bound to improve its performance.
+However, there are still a few limitations associated with these solution approaches.
 For instance, the heuristics based algorithms obtain the near optimal solution with a good performance on computation time, but without the theoretical guarantee on the solution quality.
-As for the exact algorithms like Benders decomposition method, they can indeed yield optimal solutions but typically demand a substantial number of iterations.
+Regarding exact algorithms such as the Benders decomposition method, they can indeed yield optimal solutions but typically demand a substantial number of iterations.
 This can result in a significant computational burden.
 Hence, it is possible to substantially reduce the computation time of the Benders decomposition method by decreasing the number of iterations~\cite{bodur2017strengthened}.
 This motivation leads to the approach proposed in the subsequent sections.